yutarochan/emotic/README.md

-# EMOTIC Baseline
+# EMOTIC
-Baseline Emotic CNN Model
+PyTorch implementation of the Emotic CNN Model

-**Environment Setup**

-To setup the dataset and annotation files, create a new directory `data`, and download both the dataset and the annotations into this folder.